IIMT4601/delay-no-more/README.md

 ## How does the game work?
-In a nutshell, users in DLNM grow (and level-up) a virtual farm by avoiding their self-defined ‘blacklisted’ websites that distract them from their work.
-On the other hand, if users spend more than their self-defined ‘daily buffer time’ on these blacklisted websites, their farm will be penalized and eventually downgraded back to its previous levels.
+In a nutshell, users in DLNM grow (and level-up) a *virtual farm* by avoiding their self-defined *blacklisted websites* that distract them from their work.
+On the other hand, if users spend more than their self-defined *daily buffer time* on such blacklisted websites, their farm will be penalized and eventually downgraded back to its previous levels.

-Using their farm earnings, users may purchase various in-game items to e.g. accelerate their farm growth; protect their farm from 'natural disasters' etc.
+Using their *farm earnings*, users may purchase various *in-game items* to e.g. accelerate farm growth; defend farm against *natural disasters* etc.

 ## Features
 * A beautifully animated virtual farm that grows over time